 speaker

 Will Hickey

 Yeah, so I think for the most part, we're very fortunate that our kind of land team and our land position does not require it.
-Like if you go look at our acreage on a map, just a simple scan, you can see how well it sets up for kind of two or longer than two straight well development.
-Having said that, I think we've drilled three or four U-turn wells or kind of curved candy cane wells, if that's what you want to call it to date.
-And any time it does make sense, it's part of the program.
-I'd say our drilling team has proven over the three or four times we've done it that there's very, very little incremental cost.
-Like that curve, you know, sometimes you don't even see it on a DVD plot.
-And so we have the confidence that when it makes sense, we'll do it.
-And I think that, you know, it'll be something kind of like simulfrac.
+Like if you go look at or acreage on a map, just a simple scan, you can see how well it sets up for kind of two or longer than two straight well development.
+Having said that, I think we've drilled three or four U-turn wells or kind of curved candy cane wells, if that's what you want to call it, to date.
+And anytime it does make sense, it's part of the program.
+I'd say our drilling team has proven over the three or four times we've done it that there's very, very little incremental cost, like that curve, you know, sometimes you don't even see it on a DVD plot.
+We have the confidence that when it makes sense, we'll do it.
+And I think that it'll be something kind of like Simulfrac.
 It's part of the program, but I don't think it'll be something that we are necessarily highlighting as a huge step change in capital efficiency, primarily driven that we just don't have that many inefficient places where we need to do it.

+speaker